Kids Camp (ages 7-15)

 Campers sleep in dorms with their cabinmates.
 The dorms have separate rooms of various sizes that fit either a few campers from each cabin group or the entire cabin group.
 Each of these beautiful modern dorms is equipped with electric lights, bunk beds, washrooms and showers.

-Campers have the opportunity to take part in various activities such as our ropes course, music, campfire songs, stand up paddle boarding, kayaking, crafts, drama, sports and games, canoeing, swimming and much more!
+Campers have the opportunity to choose various activities such as our ropes course, music, campfire songs, stand up paddle boarding, kayaking, crafts, drama, sports and games, canoeing, swimming and much more!

 Most of our campers arrive and depart from camp by car.
 When you drop your camper off you will have the opportunity to meet your child’s cabin leader, medical team and other members of the staff team.